Dvd848/CTFs/2019_TAMUctf/KeyGenMe.md

         # The new key is key[:i] + replacement + key[i+1:]
         key=$(echo "${key:0:$i}$replacement${key:$(($i+1))}")

-        # Run the program through ltrace, using the key, and extract the output of enc() using regex
+        # Run the program through ltrace, using the key, and extract the output of enc() using regex.
+        # grep's "\K" is a lookbehind alternative, telling the engine to start capturing only from the \K itself.
+        # -Po tells grep to work with Perl-compatible expressions (P) and to and to print only the matched (non-empty) parts of a matching line (o).
         res=$(echo $key | ltrace ./keygenme 2>&1 | grep -Po "strcmp\(\".{${#target}}\", \"\K.{$key_len}")

         # Extract the character at index i from the output of enc()